 Why Gypsy Liz?

-I’ve been a dreamer my whole life (shameless INFP here).
+I’ve been a dreamer my whole life (shameless INFP here); day dreaming of foreign languages, traditions, heritages, food, and lands outside of my hometown.
 My great grandma, Ruth Cleugh, was a life-long traveler and my childhood was filled with stories from her travels and spontaneity.

 At 82 — widowed and strong-willed as ever — she packed her bags and traveled solo to eastern Europe.
 Her novel Gypsy Liz was the epitome of a pre-Internet travelogue that documented her thoughts, encounters, and excitement during the early 1970s.
 I hope to capture a glimmer of her style and adventurous nature through my travels and site.